 - Under the Family & Medical Leave Act (FMLA), qualified employees can take up to 12 weeks of unpaid leave within 12 months if they have a serious health condition or they have an immediate family member who needs care.

 - Under federal legislation, there are guidelines for employers as far as employees taking sick leave as well.
 For example, employees can take emergency sick leave if they have to quarantine or isolate because of coronavirus, or care for someone with the virus.
 Under these circumstances, an employee’s rate of pay depends on specific circumstances.

 - Employers can request that employees, even if they aren’t sick, work from home as long as they aren’t doing so under any policies that could be see as discriminatory.
 However, you can’t specifically ask an employee over the age of 70 to work from home just because of their age, because age is a federally protected class.

 - An employer can’t take retaliation against an employee who refuses to work on something they see as unsafe.
 Employers also can’t discipline employees for making safety complaints.
 That doesn’t mean there aren’t a lot of gray areas here too, however.
 For example, if a reasonable employee would feel the assignment was safe, then the employee might not be protected in that case.

 Finally, another question employees have is whether or not their employer can take their temperature at work.
-This is another sticky area because under the Americans with Disabilities Act if you it’s typically considered a medical exam, which is outside of what an employer can be.
+This is another sticky area because under the Americans with Disabilities Act if you take an employee’s temperature it’s typically considered a medical exam, which is outside of what an employer can be.